 Within Level Salary Increase: Employee’s salary may be increased without a change in the competency level when there is an increase in the demonstration of additional competencies.

 Within Band (level changes): Employee’s salary may be increased based on the demonstration of additional competencies that are significant enough to change the position/employee from a lower competency level to a higher competency level within a banded classification.

 Temporary Salary Adjustments may be awarded to career banded employees to compensate for additional duties within the same band that are assigned on a temporary basis to meet a specific organizational need.
 Requests for temporary salary adjustments are typically related to staffing/vacancies or one-time/special projects.
-The temporary salary should not exceed the maximum of the range and usually does not exceed a one-year duration.
+The temporary salary can not exceed the maximum of the range and usually does not exceed 6-9 months.

 Retention adjustments (not to exceed the range maximum) may be awarded to prevent turnover in positions that are critical to the organization’s business operations or to address retention problems related to unique, critical, and unusual labor market conditions.
 When retention adjustments are used to make a counter offer to retain a key employee who is being actively recruited, the recruiting employer must be external to the University or N.C. state government system.

 Career-banded employees are eligible for approved legislative increases (LI).
 If a career banding adjustment is approved with the same effective date as a legislative increase (e.g., July 1), the LI will be applied before the career banding adjustment.
 Banded ranges may increase annually based on legislative increase or based on market data approved by the Office of State Human Resources.

 A promotion within the career banded system is defined as follows:

 Employee movement from one position to another in the same banded classification, with a higher competency level or employee movement from one position to another in a different banded classification with a higher market rate.